 Problem Symptom Possible Solution Local policy settings do not correspond to those on the server Action Tivoli Access Manager allows certain bit configurations that are not supported by UVM.
 Consequently, local policy requirements can override settings made by an administrator when configuring the PD server.
 This is a known limitation.
-Tivoli Access Manager setup settings are not accessible Action

-Problem Symptom Possible Solution Tivoli Access Manager setup and local cache setup settings are not accessible on the Policy Setup page in the Administrator Utility.
-Environment.
-If the Runtime Environment is A user's control is valid for both the user Action and the group
+Tivoli Access Manager setup settings are not accessible Action Tivoli Access Manager setup and local cache setup settings are not accessible on the Policy Setup page in the Administrator Utility.
+Install the Tivoli Access Manager runtime Environment.
+If the Runtime Environment is not installed on the IBM client, the Tivoli Access Manager settings on the Policy Setup page will not be available.